shouki-s/open-files-explorer/README.md

-# structured-open-editors README
+# open-files-explorer README

-This is the README for your extension "structured-open-editors".
+This is the README for your extension "open-files-explorer".
 After writing up a brief description, we recommend including the following sections.

 ## Features